-101. Introduction to Environmental Science (N) (3 sem. hrs.).
+- 101. Introduction to Environmental Science (N) (3 sem. hrs.).
 An introduction to the relationships between air, soil, water, rock, and life, with emphasis on human interactions in these systems, and how society deals with the major environmental concerns: population growth, air and water pollution, wastes, loss of wildlife, fuel and mineral resources, climate change.
 Students will develop skills in observation, scientific method, and critical scientific inquiry.
 Students electing this course to meet their General Education requirement for laboratory science must take both ENS 101 and ENS 101L in the same semester.
-(Fall and Spring)
+(Fall and Spring) - 101L.

-101L.
 Environmental Science Laboratory (L) (1 sem. hr.).
 This course is the laboratory complement to ENS 101 Introduction to Environmental Science.
 The weekly exercises allow students to more fully explore some of the important concepts discussed in the lecture.
 The laboratory must be taken concurrently with ENS 101.
 One 2-hour lab each week.
-(Fall)

-300. Issues in Environmental Science (R)(W) (3 sem. hrs.).
-Students will improve their written and oral communication skills by investigating topical and current issues in environmental science.
-Instructors will emphasize relationships between traditional academic fields for concerns related to population growth, natural hazards, and pollution and waste in the bio-, hydro-, litho-, and atmospheres.
+(Fall) - $\textbf{300.
+Issues in Environmental Science} \ (R) (W) \ (3 \text{ sem. hrs.}).
+Students \ will improve their written and oral communication skills by investigating topical and current issues in environmental science.
+Instructors will$ emphasize relationships between traditional academic fields for concerns related to population growth, natural hazards, and pollution and waste in the bio-, hydro-, litho-, and atmospheres.
 Topics will focus on areas of student interest in preparation for research and internship experiences.
-This course satisfies the junior level discipline specific communication requirement for all ENS majors.
-Prerequisites: WRI 101; ENS 101, BIO 124, COM 100; GEO 101, CHM 111, PHY 101.
+Prerequisites: ENS 101; BIO 124; COM 100; GEO 101; CHM 111; PHY 101; WRI 101.
 (Fall)

-334. Ecology (R)(W) (4 sem. hrs.).
+- 334. Ecology (R)(W) (4 sem. hrs.).
 An investigation of the ways living organisms interact with each other and their physical environments.
 Topics include adaptations of individuals to environmental stress, the structure and growth of populations, competition, predation, community ecology and the flow of energy and nutrients through ecosystems.
 The lab introduces students to experimental ecology.
 Three 2-hour classes each week.
-Prerequisites: BIO 123, 124 and a statistics course; COM 100; ENG 101.
+Prerequisites: BIO 123, 124 and a statistics course; COM 100; WRI 101.
 Open to juniors and seniors only.
-(Fall of odd-even)

-370. Internship in Environmental Science (W) (1-4 sem. hrs.).
+(Fall of odd-even) - 370.
+Internship in Environmental Science (W) (1-4 sem. hrs.).
 This course gives junior and senior Environmental Science majors an opportunity for academically related work experience outside the usual university environment.
 The internship should enhance the student's intellectual development through the application of knowledge.
 The program may not be totally observational.
 Supervised site and schedule must be determined by the student with ENS committee approval.
 Prerequisites: ENS 392 or approval of the ENS committee.
-(Fall and Spring)

-393. Environmental Science Research (1 sem. hr.).An independent study course which must be arranged prior to registration, in consultation with an instructor.
+(Fall and Spring) - 393.
+Environmental Science Research (1 sem. hr.).
+An independent study course which must be arranged prior to registration, in consultation with an instructor.
 A formal written proposal of the expected project is required before registration.
 Experiments and/or field observations will be completed and results analyzed and graphically portrayed.
 A technical report will be written including a survey of relevant scientific literature.
 Students will meet regularly with an approved faculty mentor to review progress.
 Prerequisites: ENS 300, Junior or Senior standing.